 Water|Termite Barrier membrane:

-Self-adhesive waterproofing membranes have been the dominant below-grade waterproofing product in commercial construction for many years.
+Self-adhesive waterproofing membranes have been the dominant below-grade waterproofing product in commercial construction for decades.
 Polyguard has provided waterproofing membranes to commercial construction since 1970.

 Termite Particle Barrier: